How will carsharing recover from the COVID-19?

 - Lastly, tools like video analysis software allow to control the number of passengers in each ride, therefore the company or the service can enforce social distance rules.

 It is clear that the COVID-19 pandemic had a huge impact over the carsharing and carpooling business.
 Companies need to adapt their services to the new situation.
 Some of the necessary tasks are simple: reinforcing cleaning tasks and the use of hygienic procedures are some examples of government policies that every business has to address in their daily routines.
 Providing solid service-oriented technological solutions is a tougher challenge AGILIA is decidedly engaged in the creation of new possibilities, attentive to developments at the level of recommendations and restrictions by authorities regarding the current pandemic, as well as possible future events.

 The development of new technologies to protect car and ride-sharing users against COVID-19 is spearheading AGILIA’s use case in ARTICONF.
 These technologies include AI algorithms and a decentralized social ecosystem that support developing new and innovative features, allowing users to continue using carsharing services in a healthy and safe environment.

-This blog post was written by Agilia Center team.
+This blog post was written by Agilia Center team in June 2020.